 They should be alert and be ready to accept the sudden opportunities in life.

-They over think and take a lot of stress.
+They over-think and take a lot of stress.

 They are likely to be successful in a short time.

 August 6th, 15th and 24th – They are blessed with the energy of the Sun and Venus.